Genivia/RE-flex/doc/index.md

 The converter throws a `reflex::regex_error` exception if conversion fails, for example when the regex syntax is invalid.

+To compile your application, link your application against the `libreflex` library and `-lboost_regex`:

+    c++ myapp.cpp -lreflex -lboost_regex

 See \ref reflex-patterns for more details on regex patterns.

 See \ref regex-input for more details on the `reflex::Input` class.